actions/toolkit/docs/problem-matchers.md

 # Problem Matchers

-Problem Matchers are a way to scan the output of actions for a specified regex pattern and surface that information prominently in the UI.
-Both [GitHub Annotations](https://developer.github.com/v3/checks/runs/#annotations-object-1) and log file decorations are created when a match is detected.
+Problem Matchers are a way to scan the output of actions for a specified regular expression pattern and surface that information prominently in the UI.

+Log file decorations are created when a match is detected.

+[GitHub Annotations](https://docs.github.com/en/rest/checks/runs?apiVersion=2022-11-28#list-check-run-annotations) will also be created subject to the limitations below.

 ## Limitations